Anokha Pyar

 Anokha Pyar (lit.
 'Rare love') is a 1948 Indian Hindi language film.
 The film stars Dilip Kumar, Nargis, Nalini Jaywant in lead roles.
 The black and white romantic love triangle was directed by M. I. Dharamsey under the Ambika Films banner.
+The film was initially titled Dil Ki Awaz before being renamed Anokha Pyar.
 The music was composed by Anil Biswas, who gave a then unknown young Lata Mangeshkar maximum songs to sing for the film.
 The rest of the cast includes Sankatha Prasad, Mukri, Ved, Kesarbai, Habib and Sheikh.

 Plot

 Ashok (Dilip Kumar) is an impoverished writer waiting for his book to be published.
 He meets Bindiya (Nalini Jaywant), a flower-seller, who insists he buy some flowers from her.
 Ashok gives his last two annas (12 pence) to her.
 A rogue tries to snatch the money from Bindiya and when Ashok tries to help her, the rogue punches him in the face, temporarily blinding him.
 Bindiya takes him to the local doctor.
 Since he has nowhere to stay, Ashok stays with the doctor and his family until he recovers.
 The doctor's daughter Geeta (Nargis) falls in love with Ashok.
 Bindiya has also fallen in love with Ashok and cares deeply for him.
 Ashok is implicated in a murder case and is imprisoned.
 Geeta's father dies and her two aunts come to stay with her.
 Meanwhile, Bindiya manages to find a suicide note written by Ashok's alleged victim and Ashok is proven to be innocent.
 Geeta's aunts happen to see Bindiya with Ashok and believe her to be Ashok's wife.
 They convince Geeta to marry Ashok's publisher.
 After some more melodramatic turns in the story, Bindiya dies and Ashok and Geeta unite.
 Ashok's book is finally published and becomes popular.